Let me guess…

 Don’t read any further than the table of contents.
 You should write the content of your blog post yourself (of course).

-Do you get your best ideas in the shower?
+Do you brainstorm your best ideas in the shower?

 Your brain needs to relax before coming up with an insight.
 Staring at your computer screen might work counterproductive.
 Trying to force an insight might actually prevent the insight from appearing.

-If you don’t want to waste water by showering three times a day, try other routine tasks: Hoover your room.
+If you don’t want to waste water by showering three times a day, try other routine tasks: Vacuum your room.
 Fold the laundry.
 Or wash the dishes.
 Above all: Relax.

 Done all your household chores?
 Or just don’t feel like cleaning again?